oddluck/limnoria-plugins/SpiffyTitles/README.md

 `ignoredTitlePattern` (Regexp) - If the parsed title matches this regular expression, it will be ignored.

+`ignoredDomainPattern` - ignore domains matching this pattern.
+Default value: `""`

+`whitelistDomainPattern` - ignore any link without a domain matching this pattern.
+Default value: `""`

 ### About white/black lists
 - Channel names must be in lowercase
 - If `channelWhitelist` and `channelBlacklist` are empty, then titles will be displayed in every channel